-The Nomination Committee met formally on two occasions throughout the year to ensure that the plans in place for an orderly succession to the Board, as set out on page 33, remained appropriate and to undertake the recruitment processes for Dr Thompsell, Mr Cotton and Mr Brodtman.
-Similar to the process in place in the prior year regarding the appointment of Mr Niblett, the Nomination Committee worked with external recruitment consultants to determine the appropriate skills and experience required of the appointee(s) and to agree the appropriate method of recruitment, selection and appointment.
-After considering applications, reviewing a long-list of candidates and conducting interviews with the short-listed candidates, the Committee recommended that Dr Thompsell be appointed as a Director with effect from 1 February 2022.
-Following the same process, but using a different external recruitment consultant, the Committee recommended that Mr Brodtman be appointed as a Director early in the next calendar year.
+The Nomination Committee met formally on three occasions throughout the year to ensure that the plans in place for an orderly succession to the Board remained appropriate and to complete the recruitment processes which resulted in the appointments of Mr Cotton and Mr Brodtman.
+Similar to the process in place in the prior year regarding the appointment of Dr Thompsell, the Nomination Committee worked with external recruitment consultants to determine the appropriate skills and experience required of the appointee(s) and to agree the appropriate method of recruitment, selection and appointment.
+This included the creation and review of an attributes matrix to ensure that the Board as a whole, comprising both the continuing Directors and the proposed appointee(s), would have the collective skills and experience necessary to enable effective oversight of the Group.
+After considering applications, reviewing a long-list of candidates and conducting interviews with the short-listed candidates, the Committee recommended that Mr Cotton be appointed as a Director with effect from 1 November 2022 and that Mr Brodtman be appointed as a Director with effect from 1 January 2023.